TryEnlight/tryenlight.github.io/_posts/2017-08-02-neural-network.md

     self.W1 += X.T.dot(self.z2_delta) # adjusting first set (input --> hidden) weights
     self.W2 += self.z2.T.dot(self.o_delta) # adjusting second set (hidden --> output) weights

-  def train (self, X, y):
+  def train(self, X, y):
     o = self.forward(X)
     self.backward(X, y, o)

+  def saveWeights(self):
+    np.savetxt("w1.txt", self.W1, fmt="%s")
+    np.savetxt("w2.txt", self.W2, fmt="%s")

+  def predict(self):
+    print "Predicted data based on trained weights: ";
+    print "Input (scaled): \n" + str(xPredicted);
+    print "Output: \n" + str(self.forward(xPredicted));

 NN = Neural_Network()
-for i in xrange(1000): # trains the NN 1,000 times print "Input: \n" + str(X)
+for i in xrange(1000): # trains the NN 1,000 times print "Input (scaled): \n" + str(X)
   print "Actual Output: \n" + str(y)
   print "Predicted Output: \n" + str(NN.forward(X))
   print "Loss: \n" + str(np.mean(np.square(y - NN.forward(X)))) # mean sum squared loss
   print "\n"
   NN.train(X, y)

+NN.saveWeights()
+NN.predict()
 </pre>

 There you have it!
-A full-fledged neural network that can learn from inputs and outputs.
+A full-fledged neural network that can learn and adapt to produce accurate outputs.
 While we thought of our inputs as hours studying and sleeping, and our outputs as test scores, feel free to change these to whatever you like and observe how the network adapts!
 After all, all the network sees are the numbers.
 The calculations we made, as complex as they seemed to be, all played a big role in our learning model.
-If you think about it, it's super impressive that your computer, an object, managed to *learn* by itself!
+If you think about it, it's super impressive that your computer, a physical object, managed to *learn* by itself!

-Stay tuned for more machine learning tutorials on other models like Linear Regression and Classification!
+Make sure to stick around for more machine learning tutorials on other models like Linear Regression and Classification coming soon!

 #### References